-Definitions of cost components are fundamental to effectively breaking down the ESS costs consistently.
+Definitions of cost components are fundamental to effectively breaking down the BESS costs consistently.
 The list below describes each of the cost items that appear in our cost breakdown below.
 There are three main cost groups, capital expenditures (CAPEX), operating expenditure (OPEX), and decommissioning costs.
 The following definitions are derived from the 2020 Grid Energy Storage Technology Cost and Performance Assessment by the U.S. Department of Energy.

 Battery Pack ($/kilowatt-hour [kWh]): Modules, racks, and battery management system (BMS).

 Storage - Balance of System (SBOS) ($/kWh): supporting cost components for the battery pack with container, cabling, switchgear, flow battery pumps, and heating, ventilation, and air conditioning (HVAC).

 Integrated Battery Storage System ($/kWh): This cost is the sum of the battery pack and the SBOS costs.